 What strategies are being adopted by leading research universities in the U.S. and Europe to respond to these new contingencies and ensure their future viability and prestige?
-It is an opportune time to undertake some empirical studies of how the university is adapting and changing its structure, operations and institutional culture to accommodate a more complicated and networked world.
-These are among the questions we are studying in this CSHE-based project.
+This research collaboration seeks to develop a series of empirical studies of how universities throughout the world are adapting and changing their missions, operations and institutional culture to accommodate a more complicated and networked world.

 Project Related Publications and Papers